hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 So I will test the Blink test again, raising it to 20000 milliseconds, to perhaps notice a spike in power.
 I did not see any fluctuation of 0.01A- there are two LEDs, the Red and Blue, and while the Blue is very bright, it does not use 10mA.
 I will re-test the bluetooth example, because I was able to erase one of my presets that was in the thousands of millamps, since I clearly knew it was not from the Artemis Nano.
 Perhaps the preset does allow the PowerJive to reveal up to 4 decimal points, because while it does not appear on the top row, perhaps I can capture the measurement during the bluetooth test.
 Preset 0 shows 0000mA for the LED test, which may be inaccurate (probably), or doesn't have that sensitivity (though one of my presets appears as 0001mA.

 I ran the EnhancedAdvertising Test from ArduinoBLE.h it did not reach 10mA.
 Perhaps the "LE" is what makes it so low power.
 Kudos.
 I will try the ArduinoBlue test for multiple LED brightness.ino It appears the library isn't installed for SoftwareSerial.h.
 I will try another app, LED.ino and it says I can install a couple apps.
 LightBlue and and nRF Connect for Android.
-This is also from teh ArduinoBLE Example (not from the ArduinoBlue).
+This is also from the ArduinoBLE Example (not from the ArduinoBlue).
 It wasn't able to connect, likely because the PIN wasn't registering.

+On checking the Sparkfun forums, there appears to be a working bluetooth example with the LightBlue app.
+Retesting it https://forum.sparkfun.com/viewtopic.php?p=210145#p210145 It didn't apear to work.

+I have downloaded the Sparkfun Firmware Uploader GUI. https://github.com/sparkfun/Artemis-Firmware-Upload-GUI

+Perhaps I am using an older version.
+I am also curious about this D19 1hz LED blinker.
+What Hz was it using before?
+I will wait on that.
+Instead I will try to burn the bootloader to ensure my uploads are not running too slow.
+They seem to work fine, though the compiling appears a little slow. https://learn.sparkfun.com/tutorials/designing-with-the-sparkfun-artemis/all#troubleshooting suggests I could reinstall the SVL.
+I may wait on this too.